 - Raw Data – Download data in spreadsheet format.

 Want a quick lesson on how to use the Data Center?
-For tips and tricks to help you find the information you need on the Data Center, check out this blog post and visual guide.
-You can also visit the help page for FAQs.
+For tips and tricks to help you find the information you need on the Data Center, check out this guide or watch the video below.

 Note: The data reflected on the KIDS COUNT Data Center is continually updated and will reflect more recent data than the annual County Data Book, if available.